Skip to content

 Collections

 Collections are named, ordered groups of datasets.
-Unlike a saved search (which is a query that re-runs against the catalog), a collection has explicit membership — you decide what’s in it, the order, and who can see it.
-Collections show up in their own list in the sidebar, render a custom landing page with cards for each member dataset, and can be shared like any other catalog object.
+Unlike a saved search (which is a query that re-runs against the catalog), a collection has explicit membership — you decide what’s in it and the order.
+Collections show up in their own list in the sidebar and render a landing page that lists each member dataset, with a search bar scoped to the collection.

 A collection is a small piece of metadata pointing at a list of dataset IDs.
 There’s no copy of the data — adding a dataset to a collection doesn’t duplicate it; removing a dataset from a collection doesn’t delete the dataset.
 The collection is purely a curation surface.